uvdoctor/atmsimulator/README.md

 **_Engineer_**

+- Behaviour driven development (BDD) practices for ensuring that implementation aligns with acceptance criteria mentioned in the requirements

-- Better code quality using automated static analysis, shift-left test automation & coverage reports, vulnerability scanning, etc. Test automation can do most of validation as a part of CI pipeline using a combination of unit tests, integration tests, snapshot tests, accessibility tests, etc. (partially implemented)
+- Better code quality using automated static analysis, shift-left test automation & coverage reports, vulnerability scanning, etc.

+- Shift-left test automation can do most of validation as a part of check-in and CI pipeline using a combination of unit tests with mocking, integration tests, contract tests, snapshot tests, accessibility tests, cross-browser tests, etc. (partially implemented - unit tests with mocking for some parts of the codebase)

+- Documentation of how to use reusable components through storybook scenarios

 - In case of self-hosting, Content Delivery Network (CDN) can be used for global and efficient delivery of static content.
 Automated horizontal scaling can be used for API with blue/green support.
 Another self-hosting option could be to use hybrid model with containers for frequently used services like account balance, while serverless architecture for certain features (eg: cash deposit, withdrawal, etc) that are used relatively lesser.
 The back-end infrastructure can be fronted by an API gateway with routing, middleware, authentication, etc.

+- Relevant documentation through comments in code as well as automated test scenarios and assertions

 **_Protect_**